volatiletech/sqlboiler/README.md

       --tag-ignore strings         List of column names that should have tags values set to '-' (ignored during parsing) --templates strings          A templates directory, overrides the embedded template folders in sqlboiler --version                    Print the version
-      --verify-mod-version         Verify that version of sqlboiler executable is same as the version of the project --strict-verify-mod-version  If --verify-mod-version flag enabled, and check fails, sqlboiler fails too --wipe                       Delete the output folder (rm -rf) before generation to ensure sanity
+      --strict-verify-mod-version  Prevent code generation, if project version of sqlboiler not match with executable --wipe                       Delete the output folder (rm -rf) before generation to ensure sanity
 ```